a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select a file icon.
 Drag it over an empty space in the window.
 Without releasing the mouse button, press the Escape key.
 Verify that the drag is cancelled and the icon does not move.
 * Launch DeskTop.
 Select a file icon.
 Drag it over a folder icon, which should highlight.
 Without releasing the mouse button, press the Escape key.
 Verify that the drag is cancelled, the target icon is unhiglighted, and the dragged icon does not move.

+* Repeat the following:
+  * For these permutations, as the specified window area:
+    * Title bar
+    * Scroll bars
+    * Resize box
+    * Header (items/in disk/available)
+  * Verify:
+    * Launch DeskTop.
+Open a window with a file icon.
+Drag the icon so that the mouse pointer is over the same window's specified area.
+Release the mouse button.
+Verify that the icon does not move.
+    * Launch DeskTop.
+Open two windows for different volumes.
+Drag an icon from one window over the specified area of the other window.
+Release the mouse button.
+Verify that the file is copied to the target volume.

 ## Shortcuts

 * Delete the LOCAL/SELECTOR.LIST file from the startup disk, if it was present.
 Launch DeskTop.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are disabled.
 Add a shortcut.
 Verify that Shortcuts > Edit a Shortcut..., Shortcuts > Delete a Shortcut..., and Shortcuts > Run a Shortcut... are now enabled.